-Our engagement included, amongst others, the following procedures performed:
+Our engagement included, among others, the following procedures performed:

-- Reviewed the UTAM methodology and evaluated whether UTAM's methods for determining the boundaries and quantification of the select performance metrics were appropriate and consistent with the applicable criteria; - Through inquiries, obtained an understanding of UTAM's control environment and the information systems relevant to the select performance metrics quantification and reporting.
-Our procedures did not evaluate the design of particular control activities, obtain evidence about their implementation or test their operating effectiveness; - Evaluated whether UTAM's methods for developing estimates are appropriate and consistently applied; - For a limited sample of assets, reconciled the select performance metrics data back to the underlying records; and
+- Reviewed UTAM's methodology and evaluated whether UTAM's methods for determining the boundaries and quantification of the select performance metrics were appropriate and consistent with the applicable criteria; - Through inquiries, obtained an understanding of UTAM's control environment and the information systems relevant to the select performance metrics quantification and reporting.
+Our procedures did not evaluate the design of particular control activities, obtain evidence about their implementation or test their operating effectiveness; - Evaluated whether UTAM's methods for developing estimates are appropriate and consistently applied; - For a limited sample of assets, reconciled the select performance metrics data back to the underlying records; and - Reviewed the select performance metrics disclosure in UTAM's 2023 Carbon Footprint Report to ensure consistency with our understanding and procedures.